brempavel/pw/readme.md

      - make Pudge animated when he walks;
      - make it possible to go into any direction if not possible yet;
      - make Pudge respect world boundaries;
-     - make it possible to through a simple hook;
+     - make it possible to throw a simple hook;
      - refine hooking until it’s good enough;
      - figure out what events we need.
   1. the server: